 There are two basic types of rounds imperial and metric.
-Imperial rounds are also known as GNAS (AGB used to be called the Grand National Archery Society) or English rounds (if you dont live in the UK), whilst metric rounds are also known as FITA (WA used to be called Fédération Internationale de Tir à l’Arc) or WA (World Archery) rounds.
+Imperial rounds are also known as GNAS (AGB used to be called the Grand National Archery Society) or English rounds (if you dont live in the UK), whilst metric rounds are known as FITA (WA used to be called Fédération Internationale de Tir à l’Arc) or WA (World Archery) rounds.

 All rounds use four main face sizes; they have a diameter of 122cm, 80cm, 60cm and 40cm (boss and faces assumed to be full sized).
 The 122cm face fills a boss, one 80cm face fits on a boss, two 60cm faces fit on a boss, and finally four 40cm faces can be fitted on the boss in a 2×2 layout.
 However, as with everything in archery, there are a few exceptions.

 Imperial Outdoor Rounds

 Metric Outdoor Rounds

 Again there are metric and imperial rounds when shooting indoors but there are far fewer rounds when compared to outdoors.
 The following table lists all the recognised indoor rounds.
 It shows the number of dozen at each distance and face size.
 There are a variety of different faces but the most common are the 60cm and 40cm faces.
 All as shot with 10 zone scoring with the exception of the Worcester which is shot with a 5 zone target (actually a field face – white dot for 5 and rest of the target is black with 4,3,2 and 1point bands separated with faint white lines.
 Five arrow ends are shot rather than the usual 3).

 Shooting a Round